 NAVASA calls Sharptown, MD home, (pop.
 651), and could not be happier about it.
 “Most successful bands are based out of big cities like New York, Los Angeles and London, but we feel lucky to not be stuck in a giant megalopolis, especially now that most of them have been torn apart by violent protests,” explains Everett.
 “The wide-open spaces are an inspiration, keeping our minds clear to come up with the best music we possibly can,” says Biribauer.

-They’ve worked in the past with such notables as Queens of the Stone Age, Nine Inch Nails, The Vines and Julian Lennon, all the while developing their own unique musical sound.
+They’ve worked in the past with such notables as Queens of the Stone Age, Nine Inch Nails and Julian Lennon, all the while developing their own unique musical sound.
 Influences such as Massive Attack, Battles, Stereolab and Ladytron guide their productivity, but do not control it.
 “We love a lot of music,” mentions Biribauer, “but our favorite artists are the ones that broke the mold and developed their own thing.”
 Everett chimes in, “The tricky thing for us is the balance between our artistic vision and a strong message.
 It’s a harder road to travel, but ultimately satisfying.”

 “We got the name NAVASA from Navassa Island, just off the coast of Haiti.
 The concept of a deserted island resonated with us since Sharptown seems so isolated from the rest of the world,” says Biribauer.
 “We also gravitated towards the notion of, ‘What kind of music would be on my Desert Island Disk?’,” says Everett, “so that’s how we defined our writing… to be eclectic, moody, poignant, to go from one extreme to the other and to not be bound by any preconceived notions.”